Family Cottage Pie

 - Add the red pepper and sauté for 2 minutes, then add the mushrooms and garlic and sauté for 4 minutes.

 - Add the tomatoes and sauté for 3 minutes.
-Add the tomato puree, Worcestershire sauce, herbs and beef stock and simmer for about 30 minutes.
+Return the cooked mince to the pan together with tomato puree, Worcestershire sauce, herbs, bay leaf and beef stock and simmer for about 30 minutes.
 Season to taste.

 - Meanwhile, boil the potatoes for 15 to 20 minutes, then drain.
 Return the cooked potatoes to the empty saucepan and mash together with butter, milk salt and pepper until smooth.